 Monitoring System Performance

 Today’s wind turbines often come with monitoring apps or built-in dashboards showing real-time and historical electricity output.
-I use these to track dips or patterns that could mean trouble is starting.
+These tools can help track dips or patterns in electricity output that may indicate early maintenance issues.
 A sudden performance drop-off, for example, points me to check for dirt, new blade damage, or a loose connection.
 Tracking the system through the year helps spot issues sooner, keeping both repair costs and downtime lower.

 → Read: Installing A Home Wind Turbine: Step-By-Step Guide, Costs & Timeline